yoogottamk/anlp-project/README.md

 ```
 .
 ├── anlp_project     # code for our ML pipeline
-├── docs             # documentation for our project
+├── documents        # documentation for our project
 ├── README.md        # you are here
 ├── scripts          # script to download dataset easily
 ├── requirements.txt # pip install this
 └── setup.py         # used to setup our pip package for easy distributions
 ```